£0.00

 Philanthropy in new money circles often takes on a more public face, with high-profile donations and charity galas designed to generate maximum visibility.

-New money individuals might establish their own charitable foundations or partner with existing organisations in ways that align with their personal brand.
+New money individuals might establish charitable foundations or partner with existing organisations in ways that align with their brand.

 Regarding etiquette, new money is often characterised by a more relaxed and informal approach to social interactions.